jeannepietropaoli/portefolio/README.md

 Project to practice skills learned inside The Odin Project's Advanced HTML and CSS Course and specifically the responsive section : https://www.theodinproject.com/paths/full-stack-javascript/courses/advanced-html-and-css

-The goal of this project is to create a responsive online portfolio.
+The goal of this project is to create a responsive online portfolio with React.

 ## Skills to practice